Stanford Votes! Get registered and vote

 - Questions?
 Visit the Haas Center for Public Service during business hours.

-Have questions about returning your Absentee Ballot?
-Use the Campus Vote Project Student Guides
+Have questions about voter registration or returning your absentee ballot?
+Use the Campus Vote Project State Student Guides

 CVP has developed state-specific guides to help students understand their rights and how to register and cast a ballot in their school or home community.
 Also includes deadlines for voter registration and answers to common questions like if where you register to vote impacts issues like your Federal Financial Aid, Scholarships, vehicle registration, etc.